FX7/kinder/README.md

 By default you can just see your "voting results" without any actions given.
 But with `KT_MATCH_ACTION` you can also provide a play button, for instant play start in kodi.
 Later there may be some more options around this setting ;-)

 You can also define how many TOP movies should be displayed in the Stats (top/flop overview) with `KT_TOP_COUNT`.
 And as younterpart there is also `KT_FLOP_COUNT`.
 The default for both is 3.

+#### Streaming provider movie base

+For Kodi its very obvious, which movies should be voted about: All your Kodi movies :-) But for the streaming provider its not that simple.
+First the complete catalouge would be to much.
+But more important: I don't know an API, where I can fetch all movies from Netflix or any other streaming provider.

+There for I use the tmdb API.
+Its very powerfull and gives the oportunity to filter movies that are available at a given provider.
+BUT its still not the complete list!
+I can tell the API to order the movies and then fetch pages of this list.
+The order I fetch these movies is per default `popularity.desc` and can be set by the environment variable `KT_TMDB_API_DISCOVER_SORT`.
+Don't get this wrong: This is NOT the order the movies will be presented to you!
+I will fetch the first 200 movies by the given order and then randomize these 200 movies ... and then they will be presented to you ;-)

+Also the number of movies can be set by `KT_TMDB_API_DISCOVER_TOTAL`.
+But values > 1000 will be cut to 1000, so the given api key will not be escausted to fast ;-)

+Take a look at the [Dockerfile](./Dockerfile) for valid values or at the [tmdb API documentation](https://developer.themoviedb.org/reference/discover-movie).

 ### More details about what to display as overlay